 With Siobhan McEvoy-Levy, I co-edited a special issue of Peacebuilding on Youth and Everyday Peace bringing sustained attention to how to pay meaningful attention to youth in peacebuilding.

 More recently my work explores the question of young people’s role in formal peace architecture.
 Taking the groundbreaking 2015 UN Security Council Resolution 2250 on Youth, Peace and Security (YPS) as the pivot point, this work explores the role of young people, and particularly youth-led organisations in advocating for the YPS resolution and subsequent agenda as well as their involvement in implementation in national contexts.

 Lesley Pruitt and I commented on the passage of the 2015 UNSC Resolution 2250 for The Conversation.
 In early 2018 the UN held the first Open Debate on YPS, and I wrote for AIIA’s Australian Outlook about why Australia is well positioned to be a regional leader in this space.

 In March 2019 I was an invited participant at the First International Symposium on Youth Participation in Peace Processes in Helsinki Finland, co-hosted by the governments of Finland, Qatar and Colombia and co-organised with the UN.
 From January-June 2019 I conducted interviews with advocates for the YPS agenda as part of QUT funded research leave; academic outputs forthcoming.
-In November 2019, along with my co-conveners Caitlin Mollica and Jacqui True, we will hold a workshop on ‘Youth and Peace in the Indo-Pacific‘ at QUT, funded by the Academic of Social Sciences Australia.
+In November 2019, along with my co-conveners Dr Caitlin Mollica and Professor Jacqui True, we will hold a workshop on ‘Youth and Peace in the Indo-Pacific‘ at QUT, funded by the Academy of Social Sciences in Australia.
 Further work in this space is in progress.